 Contrary to what many people think, creating and maintaining a budget does not have to be complicated.
 Simply sitting down at your kitchen table with a legal pad and a pen is a great start.
 Figuring out your monthly income, bills, expenses, and other responsibilities will allow you to determine how much money, if any, you have leftover at the end of each month.
 You may even be able to determine where you can make appropriate cuts in your spending so that you have more margin to pay bills and other expenses during the divorce.
 You may even feel like you got a raise after your first month or two of diligent budgeting.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn about the world of Texas family law and also about how the law could impact you and your family gave your specific circumstances.
+These consultations are a great way for you to learn about the world of Texas family law and also about how the law could impact you and your family given your specific circumstances.
 I appreciate your interest in our law office.
 We hope you will join us tomorrow as we continue to share unique and interesting information about the world of Texas family law.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”

 Other Articles you may be interested in regarding